asjad99/asjad99/README.md

-####  Research Projects  🔭
+####  Research Projects  🔭 :electron:

-###### AI and Deep Learning :electron:

-Fields like Machine learning and Reinforcement Learning are full of [fascinating open problems](https://www.asjadk.io/real-world-rl/) like [Generalization](https://www.asjadk.io/generalization/), [intelligent exploration vs exploitation](https://www.asjadk.io/strategic-exploration-in-online-decision-making/), [counter-factual evaluation](https://www.asjadk.io/counterfactual-policy-evaluation/) and Sample Efficient Learning.
+The field of Artiifical intelligence is full full of [fascinating open problems](https://www.asjadk.io/real-world-rl/) like [Generalization](https://www.asjadk.io/generalization/), [intelligent exploration vs exploitation](https://www.asjadk.io/strategic-exploration-in-online-decision-making/), [counter-factual evaluation](https://www.asjadk.io/counterfactual-policy-evaluation/) and Sample Efficient Learning.
 Progress in solving these problems, can have a major impact impact on domains like industrial automation, healthcare and Education.

+###### Healthcare

 - In  [MIMIC-RL](https://github.com/asjad99/MIMIC_RL_COACH) , I explore the healthcare applications of machine learning.
 This project provides a framework for Decision Support for Clinicians treating Sepsis using Deep Reinforcement Learning.
 While scientific knowledge can help guide interventions, there remains a key need to quickly cut through the space of decision policies to find effective strategies to support people.
 We implement a case study to answer the question: Given a particular patient’s characteristics and physiological information ateach time step as input, can our proposed framework learn an optimal treatment policy that can prescribe the right intervention(e.g use of ventilator) to the patient each stage of the treatment process, in order to improve the final outcome(e.gpatient mortality)?   [[Paper]()] [[Blog Post]()].

+###### Process Analytics
 AI plays a key role in operational and strategic Business decision making.

  - I survey the broad overview of AI's impact on Supporting and improving business processes.
 [Paper]()